 So, the earlier students start revising the better their long-term retention is and therefore will end in higher overall grades.

 Students can find and print out each course’s specifications.
 This is a useful way of building their knowledge of how to pass GCSEs.
 These specifications are available for students before they begin their revision.
 It is always wise to have a good look at these.
 They often indicate the structure of how to pass GCSEs in previous exams surrounding the subject.
 That way they can ensure that their preparation is well-targeted and focused on what is essential.

-In conclusion how to pass your GCSE exams is down to great organization, using appropriate revision methods such as past papers, understanding previous exam specifications and beginning revision as earlier as possible.
+In conclusion, how to pass your GCSE exams is down to great organisation, using appropriate revision methods such as past papers, understanding previous exam specifications and beginning revision as earlier as possible.
 The combination of these study methods with a good sleep routine, a good healthy diet and spending some time away from studying to partake in doing something they enjoy.
 Students will have the building blocks on how to pass GCSEs.